nrkno/core-icons/lib/docs.md

 ## Scaling

 All icons are produced for sharpest rendering at `15×15`, `30×30` etc., but not all *logos* are the same dimensions.
-Therefore, `core-icons` provides scaling based on `font-size`.
+Therefore, `@nrk/core-icons` provides scaling based on `font-size`.
 When used on web, scale the icons by using font sizes divisible with `10`:

 ✅ Do | 🚫 Don't
 :-- | :--